 The appropriateness of a car seat usually depends on the age and size of the kid.
 But generally, it’s going to be one of three types: rear-facing, forward-facing, or a booster seat.
 However, for children who are 4’ 9” or taller, the law requires only a seatbelt.
 (Read about the different types of safety seats and restraints.)

-California enacted a new child safety seat law that took effect on January 1, 2017.
-The legislation requires all children who are under two years old to be secured:
+California law requires all children who are under two years old to be secured:

 With children who are at least eight but less than 16 years old, parents are responsible for ensuring the child is secured in an appropriate child seat or seatbelt.
 For many kids in this age range, a safety belt—rather than a car seat—is the appropriate type of restraint.
 (For more information on choosing the right car seat, go to the National Highway Traffic Safety Administration (NHTSA) website.)